chentianyu1997/FL-Defender/README.md

-# LFA-Defender
+# How to Defend against the Label-flipping Attack in Federated Learning.
-LFA-Defender: How to Defend against Label-flipping Attack in Federated Learning
+This repository contains PyTorch implementation of the paper: How to Defend against the Label-flipping Attack in Federated Learning.